-- You lose interest in your own hobbies, goals and dreams and give more attention to your partner’s hobbies and goals instead.
+- You lose interest in your own hobbies, goals, and dreams and give more attention to your partner’s hobbies and goals instead.

 - You’re uncomfortable being alone and prefer spending time with your partner, even if it means consistently engaging in activities that don’t resonate with you.

 Reading the list above sounds absolutely awful and begs the question: How does this happen?
-Why do you lose yourself in relationship?
+Why do you lose yourself in a relationship?

 The answer is Attachment.

 You became attached to your partner and addicted to them under the false pretense that they could fill up something that is empty within you.

 Many Spiritual teachings say that this empty feeling began at birth.
 You felt whole and complete in your Mother’s womb, but when you came into the world you had to separate from this feeling of wholeness (sometimes known as ‘Oneness’) only to spend the rest of your life searching for the wholeness again.

 So the most fascinating part of being attached to your partner is the reality that the longing isn’t even about them.
 It’s about you.

 It’s you wanting what feels good and chasing that feeling.